Kabul, Between Prayers l'emporte au 32e Astra Film Festival

 critique

-fiche film] won the Astra Film Award for Best International Documentary at the 32nd edition of Astra Film Festival, which finished on 26 October, Romania’s most prominent documentary gathering.
-The jury deemed the film by the Dutch-Afghan filmmaker based in Amsterdam “a nuanced portrayal of a world difficult to reach and understand.
-The director approaches the story with complete openness and no moral judgment.
+fiche film] won the Astra Film Award for Best International Documentary at the 32nd edition of the Astra Film Festival, Romania’s most prominent documentary gathering, which wrapped on 26 October.
+The jury deemed the film by the Amsterdam-based Dutch-Afghan filmmaker to be “a nuanced portrayal of a world difficult to reach and understand.
+The director approaches the story with complete openness and no moral judgement.
 Through strikingly beautiful cinematography, the film provides both a sensorial and sensual experience, while being profoundly moving.”
 The Best Directing Award went to Spain’s David Bim for To the West, in Zapata [+lire aussi :

 bande-annonce